gauravshankarcan/prom-snow/README.md

 - searchQuery
 - createRecord/UpdateRecord/DeleteRecord

-we will be going through each of the above to configure and customize to your needs
+I will be going through each of the above to configure and customize to your needs

 #### Request Parser

 This is the main control function that decides the kind of operations which needs to be performed.

 The webhook body is received from prometheus and contains multiple alerts that are grouped together, hence it is necessary to write a for loop on the alert section .
-However, before we iterate on the foreach loop we perform a login.
+However, before I iterate on the foreach loop lets perform a login.

 Here is a sample request received